City College of San Francisco: Teams

 Intercollegiate athletics are offered for men and women.
-College teams belong in the CCCAA Coast Conference North Section and competes with teams from other colleges.
+College teams compete in the CCCAA Coast Conference North Section.
 Intercollegiate sports include baseball, basketball, cross-country, football, soccer, softball, tennis, track, badminton, volleyball, and judo.
-These teams are all nicknamed the after the mascot of the school, The Rams.
-City College of San Francisco Football Teams have won ten national championships.
+These teams are all nicknamed the Rams.
+City College of San Francisco football teams have won ten national championships.
+The 1994 CCSF Rams football team compiled a perfect 11–0 record and was ranked No. 1 nationally in the USA Today/National Community College Football Coaches Alliance Poll.
 The annual rivalry football game is played against the College of San Mateo Football team.

 Sports facilities

-All of the CCSF Rams teams are based on the Ocean Campus.
+All of the CCSF Rams teams are based at the Ocean Campus.
 The home venue for baseball is Carter Field.
-Softball is played at Fairmont Park.
-Football as well as track and field use Rams Stadium.
-A new Soccer Practice Field has been built north of the stadium.
-The Wellness Center, south of Rams Stadium, houses staff offices, weight rooms, a swimming pool, lockrooms, classrooms, and an indoor gym.
-East of Rams Stadium used to be the former site of the North Gym and the South Gym, which used to contain the lockrooms, weight rooms, and staff offices.
-The Tennis Courts are across an access road from the former gyms.
+Football and track and field use the George M. Rush Stadium.
+The Soccer Practice Field is north of the stadium.
+The Wellness Center, south of the stadium, houses staff offices, weight rooms, a swimming pool, locker rooms, classrooms, and an indoor gym.
+The north and south gyms were located east of the stadium but were replaced with bungalows and a parking lot.
+Tennis courts are further east.